nmurilo/BeholderWifi/README.md

 -----------------------
 6. ACKNOWLEDGMENTS

-Many thanks to Andre, Luiz Eduardo, Ronaldo Vasconcellos and Willian Caprino for they really nice ideas and bugs reports.
+Many thanks to Andre, Luiz Eduardo, Ronaldo Vasconcellos and Willian Caprino for they really nice ideas and bug reports.